 1. Ultra: The Underworld of Italian Football (Tobias Jones)

-The winner of the Telegraph's Football Book of the Year award is Ultra; Tobias Jones' exploration of the extreme, sinister side to football fandom.
+The winner of the Telegraph's Football Book of the Year award for 2020 is Ultra; Tobias Jones' exploration of the extreme, sinister side to football fandom.

 With the violence, politics, extremism and crime of football ultras also comes passion and solidarity, and Jones investigates these footballing subcultures at some of Italy's biggest clubs.